-In the meeting of Board of Directors of a Company, whether public or private limited, the Directors consider different items of agendas and pass the resolutions accordingly.
+In the meeting of the Board of Directors of a Company, whether public or private limited, the Directors consider different items of agendas and pass the resolutions accordingly.

 The Senior Management (i.e. Managing Director, Whole-time Directors, Chief Executives, Company Secretary, etc) acts on the basis of such board resolutions, wherever necessary.